Coronavirus Digest: US records 800,000 pandemic deaths | DW | 15.12.2021

 The East Asian country reported 7,850 new cases in the last 24 hours on Wednesday, with 964 patients in critical or serious condition and 70 deaths.

-The World Health Organization warned on Tuesday that the new omicron variant was spreading at an unprecedented rate across the world, urging governments to act to contain it.
+The World Health Organization warned on Tuesday that the new omicron variant is spreading at an unprecedented rate across the world, urging governments to act to contain it.

 WHO chief Tedros Adhanom Ghebreyesus said omicron had been reported in 77 countries and could "probably" spread to many countries undetected.

-WHO expert Bruce Aylward warned against "jumping to a conclusion that this is a mild disease" after the UK reported the first death from the new variant originally detected in South Africa.
+WHO expert Bruce Aylward warned against "jumping to a conclusion that this is a mild disease" after the United Kingdom reported the first death from the new variant, first detected in South Africa.

-The preliminary findings demonstrated that the while the Pfizer vaccine did not seem to halt its spread so effectively, it can prevent hospitalization.
+The preliminary findings demonstrated that the while the Pfizer vaccine did not seem to halt its spread as effectively, it can prevent hospitalization.

 "Omicron is moving extraordinarily fast, faster even than the most pessimistic among us thought it was going to move,'' infectious diseases expert Jacob Lemieux said.

-Pfizer on Tuesday announced that its experimental pill to treat coronavirus appeared effective against the omicron variant.
+Pfizer on Tuesday announced that its experimental pill to treat coronavirus appears effective against the omicron variant.

-The pharmaceutical giant also said that the full results of its study, which the company is yet to publish openly, showed the experimental drug’s encouraging early results against the virus.
+The pharmaceutical giant also said that the full results of its study, which the company has yet to publish openly, showed the experimental drug's encouraging early results against the virus.

 The pill reduces combined hospitalizations and deaths by about 89% among high-risk adults when taken shortly after coronavirus symptoms, according to Pfizer.

-Germany on Wednesday reported 51,301 new cases infections, down by 18,300 on same day last week.
+Germany on Wednesday reported 51,301 new cases infections, down by 18,300 on the same day last week.

-The country reported 453 COVID-related deaths, while the the seven-day incidence rate was also down to 353 case per 100,000 people per week.
-The curve of Germany's fourth wave has started to flatten in the last two weeks or so, after a series of record numbers in November.
+The country reported 453 COVID-19-related deaths, while the seven-day incidence has gone down to 353 cases per 100,000 population.
+The curve of Germany's fourth wave has begun to flatten over the past two weeks or so, after record numbers in November.

 jc, dvv/msh (dpa, Reuters, AFP, AP)